internationaltouch/internationaltouch.github.io/_policy/world-ranking.md

 The policy applies to all teams representing an NTA in a recognised division of a Tier 1-3 event.

+Matches played since 28th April 2015 (the commencement of the Touch World Cup hosted by Austraila in Coffs Harbour) will be considered in calculating ranking points. *This clause becomes unnecessary from 29th April 2019 when ranking points will decay to zero value.*

 ## Definitions

 Average